vega/altair/doc/README.md

 ## Building the Documentation locally

-Using a virtual environment, you will need to build the both the requirements for the altair package,  the `docs/requirements.txt`, and install altair locally from the branch you are updating:
+Assuming you have followed all the steps for a [development install](../README.md), you will need to also install the dependencies for documentation listed in  `docs/requirements.txt` and install altair locally from the branch you are updating:

 ```
 cd altair
 pip install -r requirements.txt
-pip install -e .
+pip install -e . # See Altair Readme for further information about installing Altair for development.
-pip install -r doc/requirements.txt
+pip install -r doc/requirements.txt # Documentation install
 ```
 In addition, the sphinx documentation builder needs access to Selenium to support generating images of sample visualizations.
 You may have selenium already installed but if you do not it can also be installed via pip but is not in the requirements file because of its size and dependencies.